-When a Bowler holds the ball at the stance, there are basically three wrist positions he can choose and hold throughout the pendulum swing:
+When holding the ball at the stance, there are basically three wrist positions a bowler can choose from and use throughout the pendulum swing:

 1. Using the Broken Wrist Position: